F5OEO/rpidatv/README.md

 ![rpidatv banner](/doc/img/spectreiq.jpg)
 # rpidatv
-**rpidatv** is a digital television transmitter for Raspberry Pi (B,B+,PI2,PI3,Pizero) which outputs directly to GPIO.
-This version has been developed for use with an external synthesized oscillator and modulator/filter board.
+**rpidatv** is a digital television transmitter for Raspberry Pi 3.
+The core of the transmitter was written by Evariste Courjaud F5OEO and is maintained by him.
+This version has been developed by a team of BATC members for use with an external synthesized oscillator and modulator/filter board to produce a signal suitable for driving a high power amateur television transmitter on the 146, 432 or 1296 MHz bands.
+The idea is that the design should be reproducible by someone who has never used Linux before.
+Detailed instructions on loading the software are listed below, and further details of the complete transmitter design and build are on the BATC Wiki at https://wiki.batc.tv/The_Portsdown_Transmitter.
+There is a Forum for discussion of the project here: http://www.batc.org.uk/forum/viewforum.php?f=103

-*(Created by Evariste Courjaud F5OEO.
-Code is GPL)*
+Our thanks to Evariste and all the other contributors to this community project.
+All code within the project is GPL.

 # Installation for BATC Portsdown Transmitter Version